Feature Photo: Ben Houdijk / Shutterstock.com

 #8 – As Tears Go By

-“As Tears Go By” has the distinction of being one of the Rolling Stones’ first original songs.
-Supposedly, the band’s manager Andrew Loog Oldham locked Jagger and Keith Richards in a kitchen to force them to write something together.
-The result was surprisingly good, so much so that Oldham decided to give it to the singer Marianne Faithfull.
+“As Tears Go By” is one of the Rolling Stones’ first original songs.
+Supposedly, the band’s manager, Andrew Loog Oldham, locked Jagger and Keith Richards in a kitchen to force them to write something together.
+The result was surprisingly good, so much so that Oldham gave it to the singer Marianne Faithfull.
 It became a hit in her hands.
 Eventually, The Rolling Stones recorded their own version, which became a hit in their hands.
 “As Tears Go By” is remarkably open to interpretation.
 As a result, it isn’t hard to read themes of love and loss in its lyrics.

 #7 – Moonlight Mile